wendaobao/thomeflocker_frontend/navigation/share_and_care/recipes/home.md

 ---
 layout: post
 title: The Hungry Games (Home and Chat)
 description: Have fun talking about food, resturants, and more!
-Favorite people's chat messages to store them!
 permalink: share_and_care/hungry_games
 comments: true
 ---

-<!DOCTYPE html>
 <html lang="en">
 <head>
     <meta charset="UTF-8">